 Since he first started playing hockey, Alex Schoenborn dreamt of one day playing in the National Hockey League.

-That dream came true Saturday when the Minot native was drafted in the third round by the San Jose Sharks with the 72nd overall pick in the NHL Draft.
+That dream became one step closer Saturday when the Minot native was drafted in the third round by the San Jose Sharks with the 72nd overall pick in the NHL Draft.

 Schoenborn, who spent the past two seasons playing junior hockey with the Portland (Ore.)
 Winterhawks of the Western Hockey League, was back in Minot at his parents' house when the big moment occurred.
 He was watching the draft with his family when he saw his name flash across the screen.